 Intelligence agencies that discover an unpatched vulnerability will turn that knowledge over to software manufacturers for remediation purposes – unless there exists "a clear national security or law enforcement need," the White House says.
+The statement comes amid officially contested reports that the National Security Agency knew for two years of the Heartbleed vulnerability.

 New U.S. openness regarding its military cyber doctrine is so far unreciprocated by China, say U.S. officials.
 While on a 10 day trip to the Asia Pacific region, Defense Secretary Chuck Hagel said Pentagon officials "for the first time ever" have provided a briefing to Chinese officials on American military doctrine governing the use of cyber capabilities.